top of page

 Trauma & PTSD

-I can help with different types of trauma including acute stress disorder, chronic trauma, post-traumatic stress disorder (PTSD) and complex PTSD.
+I can help with trauma-related difficulties, including acute stress disorder, chronic trauma, post-traumatic stress disorder (PTSD) and complex PTSD.

-While trauma is a normal response to a disturbing event, it becomes PTSD when a person's nervous system gets 'stuck' on the stress and danger response and they remain in a state of high alert and fear, unable to make sense of what happened or process their experience.
+While trauma is a normal response to a disturbing event, it becomes PTSD when a person's nervous system gets 'stuck' on the fight, flight or freeze response and they remain in a state of high alert and fear, unable to make sense of what happened or process their experience.

 Since each individual experiences trauma and PTSD differently, symptoms vary from person to person.
 Symptoms also vary depending on the type of trauma, but some common symptoms include: